 Here are nine tips for transforming networking events into a business development tool.

 - Set a specific objective for each event.
 You might decide to reconnect with a former client, meet two in-house counsel, or conduct informal market research.
+Whatever your goal is, make it appropriate for the specific event and make it attainable.

 - Use your client-focused marketing message to respond to "What do you do?"
 Rather than telling someone you are a bond lawyer, which is unlikely to encourage conversation, try something like "I help nursing homes and hospitals raise cheap, long-term money," instead.